-57 Part 3 Classes G, M, MA,
+Part 3 Classes G, M, MA,

-58 Part 3 Classes M,
+&lt;sup>63 Part 3 Classes M,

-- a heritage impact assessment, where the building is located within a conservation area and the proposal involves the change of use of the ground floor (in whole or in part), including an assessment of impact on sustainability of the conservation area; - a community facilities analysis where the development involves the loss of services provided by a registered nursery or a public health centre, specifically looking at the impact on the local provision of the type of services lost; - 15.37 These documents are defined at Annex B. Where requested, these details should be provided promptly so not to delay the determination of the application.
-Ideally, pre-application advice should be sought to establish what assessments or reports are needed. - 15.38 In some cases, the local planning authority may refuse prior approval where, in its opinion, the proposal fails to comply with the relevant conditions, restrictions or limitations of that permitted development right.
-The local planning authority therefore reserves the right to request information relating to the lawfulness of the proposed development, and it is recommended that such information is provided in advance in a planning statement. - 15.39 The national and local requirements listed above reflect that documentation which is required as of the date of this document.
+- a transport statement; - a flood risk assessment; - a land contamination assessment; - a noise impact assessment; - an odour assessment; - an air quality assessment; - a site waste management plan, to detail the management and location of domestic waste storage and collection facilities; - a heritage impact assessment, where the building is located within a conservation area and the proposal involves the change of use of the ground floor (in whole or in part), including an assessment of impact on sustainability of the conservation area; - a community facilities analysis where the development involves the loss of services provided by a registered nursery or a public health centre, specifically looking at the impact on the local provision of the type of services lost; - 15.40 These documents are defined at Annex B. Where requested, these details should be provided promptly so not to delay the determination of the application.
+Ideally, pre-application advice should be sought to establish what assessments or reports are needed. - 15.41 In some cases, the local planning authority may refuse prior approval where, in its opinion, the proposal fails to comply with the relevant conditions, restrictions or limitations of that permitted development right.
+The local planning authority therefore reserves the right to request information relating to the lawfulness of the proposed development, and it is recommended that such information is provided in advance in a planning statement. - 15.42 The national and local requirements listed above reflect that documentation which is required as of the date of this document.
 The GPDO is often amended such that where new provisions are introduced, validation requirements will be considered against that legislation.